Evidence Level

 1

-Systematic review and meta-analysis of 15 randomized controlled trials examining chitosan supplementation for weight loss and metabolic parameters.
-(Jull et al. 2008, Cochrane Database Syst Rev)
+Evidence review and pooled analysis of 15 randomized controlled trials examining chitosan supplementation for weight loss and metabolic parameters.
+(Cochrane Database Syst Rev)

 Side effects and drug interactions